j-alarcon/resmos/README.md

     <li>⚙️ + 🍃 = 🌀 (Hurricane)</li>
 </ul>

-They all have weaknesses to other reactions and you can't pick the same reaction consecutively, so you have to be careful with your elections in each turn.
+They all have weaknesses to other reactions and you can't pick the same one consecutively, so you have to be careful with your elections in each turn.
 Anyway, your wise choices aren't going to save you, you'll receive damage in any turn, but this will be higher or lower in the base of the weaknesses of that reaction.

 You can check all advantages and weaknesses, as well as the percentages of life you would lose or cause in this table: